Kyu-Furukawa Gardens: A Photo Guide to a Historic Tokyo Rose Garden

 I love Kyu-Furukawa as it is very picturesque.
 But make sure you go in May or October when the roses will be there!
 Autumn is also a good time with its fabulous leaves.
 It really is a little piece of England in Tokyo!

-And if possible, get inside the mansion with one of the guided tours.
-Those are available three times a day.
-With its beautiful garden, things are looking very rosy.
-If you are a flower lover, put it on your bucket list.
+Get inside the mansion with one of the guided tours, if possible.
+They are available only three times a day.
+With its beautiful garden, Kyu-Furukawa is very rosy.
+Flower photographers need to put it on their bucket list.
+It’s an amazing Tokyo photo spot.

 Leave a Comment